hectorcorrea/hectorcorrea.github.io/blog/2025-11-11/go-build-tool-machine-architecture.md

 amd64
 ```

-Notice that my new Mac uses the [ARM64](https://en.wikipedia.org/wiki/AArch64) architecture whereas my old Mac uses the [AMD64](https://en.wikipedia.org/wiki/X86-64) architecture (for some weird historical reasons sometimes the AMD64 architecure is refered as "x84-64".)
+Notice that my new Mac uses the [ARM64](https://en.wikipedia.org/wiki/AArch64) architecture whereas my old Mac uses the [AMD64](https://en.wikipedia.org/wiki/X86-64) architecture.

+**Note:** For some weird historical reasons the AMD64 architecure is sometimes referred as "x86-64" and because of this some tools might return "amd64" whereas others will return "x86-64", for the purposes of this post they are interchangeable.

-What this means is that if build an executable with just `go build -o marcli` I will get a different kind of executable depending on the Mac that I use.
-My newer Mac will by default produce a binary for the ARM64 architecture whereas my older Mac will default to the AMD64 architecture.
+The fact that each of my Mac has different defaults values for the `GOARCH` value means is that if build an executable with just `go build -o marcli` I will get a different kind of executable depending on the Mac that I use: my newer Mac will produce a binary for the ARM64 architecture whereas my older Mac will default to the AMD64 architecture.

-Luckly for us we can generate executables for different kind of architectures regardless of the architecture of our machine.
+Luckly for us we can generate executables for specific architectures regardless of the architecture of our machine.
 For example I can run the following commands on my Mac:

 ```
 GOOS=darwin GOARCH=amd64 go build -o marcli_amd64
 GOOS=darwin GOARCH=arm64 go build -o marcli_arm64
 ```

 and I will get two executables, both of them are for the Mac operating system (`GOOS=darwin`) but one of them is for Mac computers with the AMD64 architecture (`GOARCH=amd64`) whereas the other is for Mac computers with the ARM64 architecture (`GOARCH=arm64`).
+And I can do this from any of my Mac computers regardless of their own architecture.

 I can inspect a given executable with the `file` command.
 For example file `marcli_amd64` will show "Mach-O 64-bit executable x86_64" whereas `file marcli_arm64` will show "Mach-O 64-bit executable arm64".

 ## What kind of architecure does my computer have?

-As I mentioned earlier the architecture of the machine is something that depends on chip inside of it and it's a pain to figure out.
+As I mentioned earlier the architecture of the machine is something that depends on chip inside.
+On a Mac you can find the architecture with the [uname](https://stackoverflow.com/questions/65259300/detect-apple-silicon-from-command-line) command.

-On a Mac you can find what *chip* your computer has by clicking on the Apple icon (&#xF8FF;) on the upper left corner and selecting "About this Mac".
-The information displayed contains something like "Chip: Apple M4" or "Intel Core m3".

-You can also find the chip information via the Terminal with a command like:
+On my new Mac I get "arm64":

 ```
-sysctl -a | grep brand
+$ uname -m
+arm64
 ```

-On my new Mac I get `machdep.cpu.brand_string: Apple M4` whereas on my old Mac I get `machdep.cpu.brand_string: Intel(R) Core(TM) m3-7Y32 CPU @ 1.10GHz`.
+whereas on an old Mac I get "x86_64" (remember that "x86-64" is the equivalent to "amd64" for our purposes).

-Once you know the chip a few searches on the web can help you figure out the *architecture* that corresponds for the chip in your machine.
-In my case Wikipedia says that the [Apple M4](https://en.wikipedia.org/wiki/Apple_silicon) machines use the AMR64 architecure and the [Intel](https://en.wikipedia.org/wiki/X86-64) machine use the AMD64 architecture.
-As I said earlier, kind of a pain to figure out.
+I can also find the *chip* my computer has by clicking on the Apple icon (&#xF8FF;) on the upper left corner and selecting "About this Mac".
+The information displayed contains something like "Chip: Apple M4" or "Chip: Intel Core m3".
+From the chip information is possible to figure out the actual architecture, it's kind of a pain, but a few searches on the web will get you there.
+Wikipedia says that the [Apple M4](https://en.wikipedia.org/wiki/Apple_silicon) machines use the AMR64 architecure and the [Intel](https://en.wikipedia.org/wiki/X86-64) machines use the AMD64 architecture.

 ## Building executable for other operating systems